Bearium-BB/Just-The-Docs-Template/docs/tags.md

   You can treat the tag like a branch/commit, and checkout to the tag's point in history.
 For instance, `git checkout <tag-name>`

 - **List tags**
 You can list all the tags in the repository using `git tag` or `git tag -l`.
-To narrow the list based on a search pattern, you can use `git tag -l "<search- -pattern>"`
+To narrow the list based on a search pattern, you can use `git tag -l "<search-pattern>"`

 - **Show tag information**
 If you have annotated tags, you can view the associated information with `git show <tag-name>`.

 - **Compare differences**
 You can compare the differences between the tagged state of the code and the current HEAD using `git diff <tag-name>`.

 ## References